-This work is clearly exploratory, and much work is needed to define the problem more clearly.
-Among the contributions of this work, we propose non-linear manifold learning as an important step in discovering latent relationships among the many design parameters that permits defining this objective in terms of chunks, which constitute the first step towards forming symbols.
-Among the work that would need to be done next is to the conjoints of more than one symbol; i.e. given the design elements each as an individual symbol, we need to be able to say what the conjunction of these elements (the syntax) will do, and whether the resulting object - a design instance - will be adequate to meet the design task or not.
+This work is clearly exploratory, and much work is needed to define the conditions in which manifolds may exist, and the conditions under which a chunk may graduate into a symbol.
+However, we feel that non-linear manifold learning as an important step in discovering latent relationships among the many design parameters that permits defining this objective in terms of chunks, is a computational tool with enormous potential.
+An important question this leads to is how to compute the composition of more than one symbol; i.e. given the design elements each as an individual symbol, we need to be able to say what the conjunction of these elements (the syntax) will do, and whether the resulting object - a design instance - will be adequate to meet a design task or not.
 Again, depending on the "good designs" that emerge in the process, a combination of symbols may come to be designated as a symbol on its own right, leading to the birth of abstract symbols.

 At the same time, there is an important role for high-level symbol ontologies.
 Just as designers can be taught certain relations, even computer functional models may benefit from explicit awareness of pre-programmed relations, especially at levels of abstraction that would be hard to grasp otherwise.
 However, it is essential that the semantic poles for these instructions be defined in terms of its own internal image schemas; without this, brittleness may again prevail.
-Also, there remains a role for these in human communication process.
-However, for the purposes of low-level symbol development, it would be futile to try to define these semantics in terms of other symbols and rules, or even in terms of a few definitions.
+Further, shared ontologies are crucial to being able to communicate with humans.

-In the final analysis, the argument presented here implies that in the long run, to create viable computer vocabularies for design, we must train the systems to learn these relationships, by experiencing many design and real world situations.
-This may be done in an accelerated manner, but the system must be exposed to something like the vast array of experiences of a human - or possibly many more, since the abstraction processes as we understand it so far may not be as efficient.
+In the final analysis, the argument presented here implies that in the long run, to create viable computer vocabularies for design, we must train the systems, at least in the earliest stages, to learn these relationships, by experiencing many design and real world situations.
+This may be done in an accelerated manner, but the system must be exposed to something like the vast array of experiences of a human - or possibly many more, since the abstraction algorithms available today may not be as efficient.
 As different systems are deployed in solving different problems, their somewhat differing input sets would result in somewhat different abstractions for the same symbols.
 These resulting design agents may therefore be somewhat less predictable than current computers, but such is the price of flexibility.